 Patients are usually asymptomatic and it is discovered incidentally.
 Occasionally pain may be present.

 It is related to repetitive stress at the attachment of the adductor magnus aponeurosis at the medial posterior aspect of the distal femoral metaphysis.

 It is seen at the posterior aspect of the distal femur.
-Can be bilateral in ~ 1/3 of cases.
+Can be bilateral in approximately one-third of cases.

 Typically shows a saucer-shaped radiolucent cortical irregularity involving posteromedial aspect of the distal femoral metaphysis at the attachment of the adductor magnus tendon.
 The lesion lacks an outer margin.

-Defines anatomy much better and is seen as a cortically based lesion in the expected location (i.e. posteromedial distal femoral metaphysis).
+Defines anatomy much better and is seen as a cortically based lesion in the expected location (i.e. posteromedial distal femoral metaphysis) 3,4:

-- T2 - high signal 4 a surrounding low signal rim may be present.
+- T2: high signal and surrounding low signal rim may be present

 - 1. Vasilelos A. Kontogeorgakos et.al, Cortical desmoid and the four clinical scenarios, ARCHIVES OF ORTHOPAEDIC AND TRAUMA SURGERY Volume 129, Number 6, 779-785, DOI: 10.1007/s00402-008-0687-6